schefferac2020/schefferac2020.github.io/_pages/about.md

 I'm working as a **researcher in the Intelligent Robotics and Autonomy Lab (IRAL)** under professor [Vasileios Tzoumas](https://vasileiostzoumas.com/).
 Right now, we're developing and testing stable controllers for a drone with additional degrees of freedom for each propellor.

-I'm currently **pursuing a master's in Computer Engineering with a focus on robotics**.
+I'm **completing my master's in Computer Engineering with a focus on robotics**.
 This semester, I'm enrolled in Mobile Robotics (ROB 530), Marine Robotics (ROB 572), and Action & Perception (EECS 598) at UofM.

-I'm the previous **software lead for Michigan Autonomous Aerial Vehicles (MAAV)** and a current member.
-In this project team, we design, program, and test software code for a completely autonomous on-board flight system.

-I'm an advisor for the **Michigan Hackers iOS Team** after being a lead for two years.
-Michigan Hackers is the largest Computer Science club on campus with over 150 active members.
-On the iOS subteam, we work to teach, develop, and deploy iOS apps using Xcode and Swift.
-Check out some of the cool projects we've worked on in the Projects tab!

 Contact Me
 ======